-Muslims mark the holy month by fasting — considered to be one of the five pillars of Islam — during sunlight hours.
-The pre-dawn meal is called the suhoor, while the fast is broken at dusk with the iftar, starting with a few sips of water and some dates.
+Muslims mark the holy month by fasting—considered to be one of the five pillars of Islam—during sunlight hours.
+The pre-dawn meal is called the suhoor, while the fast is broken at dusk with the iftar, traditionally starting with a few sips of water and some dates.

-During Ramadan, offices and schools in Islamic countries shut early.
+During Ramadan, offices and schools in many Islamic countries shut early.

 How do you wish someone a Happy Ramadan?

-You can exchange Ramadan greetings by saying “Ramadan Kareem,” which translates into “Have a generous Ramadan,” or “Ramadan Mubarak,” which roughly translates into “Happy Ramadan.”
+You can exchange Ramadan greetings by saying “Ramadan Kareem,” which in Arabic translates into “Have a generous Ramadan,” or “Ramadan Mubarak,” which roughly translates into “Happy Ramadan.”

 On the last day of Ramadan, which is Eid-al-fitr, the greeting changes to “Eid Mubarak.”